Dean's Fellowship at Senior Research Fellow, Faculty of Engineering

 I am currently open to hear from potential PhD students, who are interested in surface engineering and manufacturing technologies in the power generation sector.

-Materials for energy: Fireside corrosion of thermal sprayed coatings/ alloys, Steamside oxidation of diffusion coatings/ alloys for ultra supercritical power plants
+Sustainable Materials for Energy: Fireside corrosion of thermal sprayed coatings/ alloys, Steamside oxidation of diffusion coatings/ alloys for ultra supercritical power plants

-Surface engineering: High Velocity Oxy-fuel Spraying (HVOF), Cold Gas Dynamic Spraying (CGDS)/ manufacturing, Laser material deposition
+Sustainable manufacturing processes: High Velocity Oxy-fuel Spraying (HVOF), Cold Gas Dynamic Spraying (CGDS)/ manufacturing, Laser material deposition, repair, re-manufacturing, end-of life components, extracting materials from waste

 Teaching summaries for 2013-14 Spring Semester